3-23-12A_ALT_FEATURE

 1. “Gone” (Music, 2000)

 “Gone” might be my second favorite Madonna album ender, right behind “Act Of Contrition” from Like A Prayer.
 Produced by William Orbit and Mark “Spike” Stent, the closing track from Music is absolutely stunning, a strummed-guitar contrast to the club beats that dominate the album.
 It’s also absolutely devastating to hear Madonna deliver the line, “Why should I feel sad for what I never had?
-Nothing equal nothing.”
+Nothing equals nothing.”

 The background vocals that come in at 2:58 — “Lose my fai-ai-ai-ai-th” — are beyond.
 And a good reason why “Gone” takes the top spot on this list.